WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 This Blanketflower has flowers to three inches in diameter, and very hairy, light green, elongated leaves.
 Gaillardia aristata seeds itself readily, re-grows from old root stock, and flowers from June through September making it very nice in flower gardens.

-"Aristata" is Latin for "awn" or "bristle" and refers to the narrow projections of the pappus.
+"Aristata" is Latin for "awn" and refers to the shape of the pappus.

 Gaillardia